Woman standing outside of a restaurant looking at her phone.

-As you manage your credit card account, you’ll likely come across two similar terms: statement balance and current balance.
+As you manage your credit card account, you’ll come across two similar terms: statement balance and current balance.
 And although they may sound the same, your statement balance and current balance are distinctly different.
-Understanding this difference is essential, especially when making payments and considering the overall health of your credit.
+Understanding this difference is important when making payments and considering the overall health of your credit.

 What is your statement balance?